-Safety and Security Minimal -Tech.
-Coordinator Keyless doors Lock downs are

-through latest technology -Tech.
-Admin. by more secure.
-Less or

-advancements. -Safety Team 2010.
-More no reported
+Safety and Security As needed -Tech.
+Coordinator Keyless doors, Lock downs are through latest technology -Tech.
+Admin.
+IP surveillance more secure.
+Less or advancements. -Safety Team camera no reported coverage. incidences.

-camera incidences.

-coverage, esp.

-outside doors

-and parking

-lots by 2009

 Goal 2: Dedicate money and time to ensure professional development opportunities and collaboration for students and staff.